nojhan/colout/README.md

-Available colors are: blue, black, yellow, cyan, green, magenta, white, red, rainbow, random, Random, Spectrum, spectrum, scale, Scale, hash, Hash, none, an RGB hexadecimal triplet or any number between 0 and 255.
+Available colors are: blue, black, yellow, cyan, green, magenta, white, red, rainbow, random, Random, Spectrum, spectrum, scale, Scale, hash, Hash, none, an RGB hexadecimal triplet (`#11aaff`, for example) or any number between 0 and 255.

 Available styles are: normal, bold, faint, italic, underline, blink, rapid\_blink, reverse, conceal or random (some styles may have no effect, depending on your terminal).

-`rainbow` will cycle over a 6 colors rainbow at each matching pattern.
+`rainbow` will cycle over a the default colormap at each matching pattern.
-`Rainbow` will do the same over 24 colors (this requires a terminal that supports the 256 color escape sequences).
+`Rainbow` will do the same over the default colormap for the 256-colors mode (this requires a terminal that supports the 256 color escape sequences).

-`Random` will color each matching pattern with a random color among the 255 available in the ANSI table. `random` will do the same in 8 colors mode.
+`Random` will color each matching pattern with a random color among the default colormap (the 255 available in the ANSI table, by default).
+`random` will do the same in 8 colors mode.

 `spectrum` and `Spectrum` are like rainbows, but with more colors (8 and 36 colors).